ThibautGery/docker-logging-example/article.md

 with Elasticsearch and Kibana.
 It has lots of plugins.
 [Fluentd](http://www.fluentd.org/) describes itself as an open source data collector for unified logging layer.
 Docker provides a [driver](https://docs.docker.com/engine/reference/logging/fluentd/) to push logs directly into Fluentd.
-It also has a lot of plugins like [one](https://github.com/uken/fluent-plugin-elasticsearch) to connect to
+Fluentd also has a lot of plugins like [one](https://github.com/uken/fluent-plugin-elasticsearch) to connect to
 Elasticsearch.

 I chose Fluentd because Docker pushes it, and [Kubernetes](http://kubernetes.io/)